ayaromenok/Android_ImageMagick7/README.md

  - MagickWand added as separate Shared Object - need to be linked separately

 # For Java users
+ Please, use (cherryleafroad port)[https://github.com/cherryleafroad/Android-ImageMagick7] of ImageMagick7 with optional JMagick support (currently only for amr64)
- Please, use https://github.com/paulasiimwe/Android-ImageMagick port of ImageMagick 6 - it's include Java interface (JMagick)
+ Please, use (paulasiimwe port)[https://github.com/paulasiimwe/Android-ImageMagick] of ImageMagick 6 - it's include Java interface (JMagick)

 # Rebuild
  - change directory to Android_ImageMagick7/jni